Wednesday, July 31, 2019

 kids.
 They make me

 feel so young.
-If I had
+I prefer

 one tonight, I would